Aurelien-Pelissier/Medium/French_Economics/README.md

 # French Economics

-All the data used for the article is in `Data`.
+All the data used for the article is in the `Data` folder.
 To reproduce the figures and the analysis, run `Data/Make_Figures.py`

 ### EU and OCED statistics